TheRenegadeCoder/sample-programs-website/docs/languages/java/index.md

 ---
-title: The Java Programming Language
-layout: default
+authors:
+- the_renegade_coder
 date: 2021-08-12
+featured-image: programming-languages.jpg
 last-modified: 2022-05-11
-featured-image: programming-languages.jpg
+layout: default
-tags: [java]
+tags:
-authors:
-  - the_renegade_coder
+- java
+title: The Java Programming Language
 ---

 Welcome to the Java page!
 Here, you'll find a description of the language as well as a list of sample programs in that language.